Zzh-tju/DIoU-darknet/README.md

 See `scripts/voc_all_map.py` for VOC evaluation and  `scripts/coco_all_map.py` for COCO evaluation and `scripts/crontab.tmpl` for usage

-### sbatch (that we did not use)

-At Stanford, we use Slurm to manage the shared resources in our computing clusters

-The [batch] directory contains the `sbatch` launch scripts for our cluster.
-Each script contain the bash commands used to start the network for a given test run.

-## Visualization (that we did not use)

-We have created a visualization tool, named Darkboard, to plot data generated during training.
-Though the implementation was quick and dirty, this tool is useful in evaluating network performance.

-Details on running Darkboard can be found in the [/darkboard/README.md]() file.

 ## Pre-trained Models

 See the [Workflow](#workflow) and [Evaluation](#evaluation) sections below for details on how to use these files